Domiii/dbux/docs/content/01-why-dbux.md

 <!-- Debugging is a quintessential task in the day-to-day life of a software developer.
 Something went wrong, and it is our job to fix it.
 Sometimes it is something that we did, sometimes it is someone else in our team, and sometimes it is under-documented, malfunctioning behavior or a regression in a dependency.
 Sometimes the bug is hiding in code we have recently been working on, sometimes it is hiding in code that we have almost entirely forgotten, sometimes it is hidden in the depth of the `node_modules` folder. -->

 <!-- While debugging can be tough, we can get a leg up if we have designed a decent software architecture and proper working knowledge of used technology, frameworks and libraries.
 But even then,  -->

+## Joining the Community

+While you can certainly try to get started on your own, you probably make your life a lot easier by joining us on [DISCORD](https://discord.gg/8kR2a7h) and ask questions as you go along.